marionettejs/backbone.marionette/readme.md

 Regions can be added to the application by calling the `addRegions` method on your application instance.
-This method expects a single hash parameter, with named regions and either jQuery selectors or `RegionManager` objects.
+This method expects a single hash parameter, with named regions and either jQuery selectors or `Region` objects.
 You may call this method as many times as you like, and it will continue adding regions to the app.